Transmutation of species: Ideas after Lamarck

+Vestiges of the Natural History of Creation

 The computing pioneer Charles Babbage published his unofficial Ninth Bridgewater Treatise in 1837, putting forward the thesis that God had the omnipotence and foresight to create as a divine legislator, making laws (or programs) which then produced species at the appropriate times, rather than continually interfering with ad hoc miracles each time a new species was required.
 In 1844 the Scottish publisher Robert Chambers anonymously published an influential and extremely controversial book of popular science entitled Vestiges of the Natural History of Creation.
-This book proposed an evolutionary scenario for the origins of the solar system and life on earth.
+This book proposed an evolutionary scenario for the origins of the Solar System and life on Earth.
 It claimed that the fossil record showed an ascent of animals with current animals being branches off a main line that leads progressively to humanity.
 It implied that the transmutations led to the unfolding of a preordained orthogenetic plan woven into the laws that governed the universe.
 In this sense it was less completely materialistic than the ideas of radicals like Robert Grant, but its implication that humans were just the last step in the ascent of animal life incensed many conservative thinkers.
 Both conservatives like Adam Sedgwick, and radical materialists like Thomas Henry Huxley, who disliked Chambers' implications of preordained progress, were able to find scientific inaccuracies in the book that they could disparage.
-Darwin himself openly deplored the author's "poverty of intellect", and dismissed it as a "literary curiosity."
+Darwin himself openly deplored the author's "poverty of intellect", and dismissed it as a "literary curiosity".
 However, the high profile of the public debate over Vestiges, with its depiction of evolution as a progressive process, and its popular success, would greatly influence the perception of Darwin's theory a decade later.
 It also influenced some younger naturalists, including Alfred Russel Wallace, to take an interest in the idea of transmutation.

+Ideological motivations for theories of transmutation

+The proponents of transmutation were almost all inclined to Deism—the idea, popular among many 18th century Western intellectuals that God had initially created the universe, but then left it to operate and develop through natural law rather than through divine intervention.
+Thinkers like Erasmus Darwin saw the transmutation of species as part of this development of the world through natural law, which they saw as a challenge to traditional Christianity.
+They also believed that human history was progressive, which was another idea becoming increasingly popular in the 18th century.
+They saw progress in human history as being mirrored by the development of life from the simple to the complex over the history of the Earth.
+This connection was very clear in the work of Erasmus Darwin and Robert Chambers.